Interception

 - Policy routing configured to route marked packets to loopback

-- TPROXY rule redirects packets to proxy port
+- TPROXY redirects matching packets to the proxy port

-SO_ORIGINAL_DSTto get real destination - Proxy's outbound connections marked with bypass mark (0x2) to skip iptables rules
+local_addr(IP_TRANSPARENT) as the real destination - Proxy's outbound connections use bypass mark 0x2 to skip interception rules

 Internal details: